osval-do/microservice-django-template/README.md

 - Add resiliency in deployment, by only updating parts of a system and having lose connection between microservices.
 - Automatic management of deployment and scaling.

-# Usage instructions
+# A primer in microservices
+Microservices allows use to tackle development of complex systems, and thus, there area a lot of concepts involved.
+Is not necessary to get deep in to this topics, but a general understanding can help in development and deployment of software.
+Following is a list of tools and concepts used in this template:

+- Microservice TODO
+- Backend
+- Containers
+- Message broker
+- JWT
+- Devops, AutoDevOps

-## Local development
+#  Local development

-To execute the project in local mode:
+To manually execute the Django application in local mode:
 1. Install [python](https://www.python.org/downloads/)
 2. Install [virtualenv](https://pypi.org/project/virtualenv/)
 3. Create virualenv: